 Who’s Most at Risk of Severe Illness From Coronavirus?

-From the data we have now, older adults and people who have underlying health conditions are more likely than other groups to get severely sick from the novel coronavirus.
+From the data we have now, older adults and people who have underlying health conditions are more likely than other groups to get severely sick from coronavirus.
+Others at risk include those with disabilities, the homeless population and pregnant women.

 People With Pre-Existing Health Conditions